Age: 3 years

 Are you ready for the thrill ride of the summer?
 Fasten your seatbelts for The Fast and the Furious 8.5: The Frenchie Connection, starring FBRN’s very own Maceo!
 Our bat-eared Dom Toretto is ready to race into a forever home, and we know the perfect adopter is out there waiting for him.

 Maceo came to FBRN because his former family wasn't able to manage his intervertebral disc disease.
 IVDD is an all-too-common condition in Frenchies, where the cushioning discs between the vertebrae bulge into the spinal cord space and press on the spinal nerves.
 In Maceo’s case, the pressure on the nerves has caused partial paralysis and the loss of his bladder and bowel control, and he requires diaper changes, of course.
 But in typical Frenchie fashion, Maceo just rolls with it—in both the literal and figurative sense!
 When he’s indoors, he wiggles and scoots and pulls himself around, and when it’s time for a walk, he slaps on his sweet wheels and tears around the park like he’s behind the wheel of a 1970 Charger RT.
 A little old thing like paralysis isn’t going to stop this exuberant, joyful boy.
-The vet says he must continue his therapy and has suggested acupuncture.
+The vet says he must continue his therapy and has suggested acupuncture for further improvement.